 It goes without saying that getting in an accident is a stressful experience for anyone.
 Whether you’ve been involved in a serious crash or a minor fender bender—or just want to be prepared—GEICO is here to help.
-Follow these seven steps to make the experience less stressful and the claim process easier.
+Follow these steps to make the experience less stressful and the claim process easier.

 1) Stay Calm